d-roduit/TerminalTrivia/README.md

-# TerminalWallet
+# TerminalTrivia
-Fictional crypto wallet usable directly from your terminal 💻⚡️
+Trivia game playable directly from your terminal 💻⚡️